-But I just couldn’t wait.
-I made this dairy free brownie batter ice cream and I knew I had to share it with you as soon as humanly possible.
+When I made this ice cream, I was so surprised at how good it was!
+It reminds me of the type of flavors made by Ben and Jerry.
 It’s SO good.
 I used coconut milk, so it’s extra creamy, and I made a simple, four ingredient brownie batter that I swirled into the ice cream.

-I used white spelt flour to make this batter, and vegan buttery spread.
+- Flour – I used white spelt flour to make this batter, but I’ve used oat flour before as well.
 Feel free to use any flour that works with your diet – all-purpose flour, gluten free flour, or coconut flour would all be fine.

 Dairy Free Brownie Batter Ice Cream.